What Happens At A Magazine Photo Shoot

 They shoot at least a year ahead, she wrote.
 And write the articles many months in advance.

-Then when they start to work on an issue, they finalize the editorial line-up of home tours and contact the person who lives in the home.
-This is to confirm that their home is going to be published.
+Then, when they start working on an issue, they finalize the editorial lineup for home tours and contact the person who lives in the home to confirm that their home will be published.

 The magazine publishing world may or may not use your feature.
-I guess it all comes down to specifics and what happens with last-minute editorial decisions.
+It all comes down to specifics and what happens with last-minute editorial decisions.

-When they assign the article interview to a writer, which could be several months down the road, a managing editor will call you.
+When they assign the article interview to a writer, which could be several months later, a managing editor will call you.
 She will then conduct a “pre-interview.”

-That person will ask you some brief questions so that they can provide the writer with a basic direction for the formal interview.
+That person will ask you a few brief questions to provide the writer with basic direction for the formal interview.

 A Printout Of The Final Photos Will Be Sent To You:

-She will either mail or email you a printout of the final photos before the writer calls.
-You CANNOT post these photos to your blog, as they are copyrighted images.
+She will mail you a printout of the final photos before the writer calls.
+You CANNOT post these photos on your blog, as they are copyrighted.

-When (and if) your home is scheduled for publication, you will receive a call from the copy editor for fact-checking and clarifications, if necessary.
+When your home is scheduled for publication, you’ll receive a call from the copy editor for fact-checking and clarifications.

 What I Fed Them For Lunch:

-I fed them deli tuna salad (they have very good deli tuna at my grocery store) for lunch.
+I fed them deli tuna salad for lunch (my grocery store sells delicious deli tuna).
 It was served on poppy seed bread with coleslaw, sweet potato tortilla chips, and iced tea.

-We ate very informally around my $35 round oak coffee table I found at a garage sale.
+We ate informally around my $35 round oak coffee table, which I found at a garage sale.

 They loved Abi and Charlie.
-Charlie was very shy but finally took to them.
+Charlie was timid but finally took to them.

 Things In Your Home Will Be Moved Around: